 Working Principle of Induction Motor:

-The induction motor draws high starting current as compared to the running condition.
-The starting current of the induction motor is about 6 times of the motor full load current.
-An induction motor of rating 11 KW,22 Amps,440 volts takes high starting current about 132 Amps.
-The current reduces as the motor accelerates towards its base speed or synchronous speed.
+The induction motor draws a high starting current compared to the running condition.
+The starting current of the induction motor is about six times the motor’s full-load current.
+An induction motor rating of 11 KW,22 Amps,440 volts takes a high starting current of about 132 Amps.
+The current reduces as the motor accelerates toward its base or synchronous speed.

 s= (Ns- Nr)/Ns *100 ———(1)